trimstray/nginx-admins-handbook/README.md

 I was interested in everything: NGINX internals, functions, security best practices, performance optimisations, tips & tricks, hacks and rules, but for me all documents treated the subject lightly.

-Of course, [Official Documentation](https://nginx.org/en/docs/) is the best place but I know that we also have other great resources:
+Of course, [NGINX Official Documentation](https://nginx.org/en/docs/) is the best place but I know that we also have other great resources:

 - [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html)
 - [Nginx Guts](http://www.nginxguts.com/)